Exotic non-leaves with infinitely many ends: A criterion for nonleaves

 We choose the $U_r$'s to be thin enough so that $A_r\cap A_s=\emptyset$ for $r\neq s$.
 This is possible since the triviality at infinity of $L$ implies that a connected component in any $L\cap B_i$ cannot be close to both tangential boundary components of the arm at the same time.
 Note that the union of the $ A_r$'s and the components of the $L\cap B_i$'s cover $L\setminus K'$.
 Therefore every end of $L$ that is not an end in an arm $\overline B_i$ is an end of some $A_r$, and then $A_r$ is a neighborhood of that end contained in $E_+$ or $E_-$. \end{proof}

 When $W$ has finitely many ends we can improve Theorem~\ref{t:C2 nonleaf criterion}.
 This is in fact a consequence of the theory of levels, see e.g. \cite[Chapter 8]{Candel-Conlon}.

-\begin{thm} Let $W$ be a smooth open manifold with finitely many ends.
+\begin{theorem} Let $W$ be a smooth open manifold with finitely many ends.
 Assume that some end of $W$ is smoothly non-periodic.
-Then $W$ cannot be diffeomorphic to a proper leaf of a transversely oriented codimension one $C^2$ foliation on a compact manifold. \end{thm} \begin{proof} Assume that $W$ is diffeomorphic to a proper leaf $L$ of a $C^2$ codimension one foliation.
+Then $W$ cannot be diffeomorphic to a proper leaf of a transversely oriented codimension one $C^2$ foliation on a compact manifold. \end{theorem} \begin{proof} Assume that $W$ is diffeomorphic to a proper leaf $L$ of a $C^2$ codimension one foliation.
 In particular $L$ is a local minimal set of $\FF$ in the sense of \cite[Definition 8.1.17]{Candel-Conlon}, according to \cite[Proposition 8.1.19]{Candel-Conlon}, and belongs to a finite level by \cite[Corollary 8.3.10]{Candel-Conlon}.
 By Duminy's theorem (see e.g. \cite{Cantwell-Conlon3}) $L$ cannot contain an exceptional minimal set in its limit set (otherwise $L$ would have infinitely many ends).
 Since $L$ has finitely many ends, it follows from \cite[Corollary 8.4.7]{Candel-Conlon} that $L$ must lie at depth $1$.
 Thus its limit set consists only of compact leaves.

-Each end must accumulate in only one compact leaf and this accumulation must be periodic (otherwise, a leaf at intermediate level would appear between $L$ and the compact leaf).
+Each end must accumulate on only one compact leaf (otherwise, a leaf at intermediate level would appear between $L$ and the compact leaf) and this accumulation must be periodic.
 It follows that each end of $L$ is periodic in contradiction to the hypothesis. \end{proof}

-\begin{cor} If $\mathbf{R}$ is a nonperiodic exotic $\R^4$ then it cannot be diffeomorphic to any proper leaf of any $C^2$ codimension one foliation on a compact manifold. \end{cor}
+\begin{corollary} If $\mathbf{R}$ is a nonperiodic exotic $\R^4$ then it cannot be diffeomorphic to any proper leaf of any $C^2$ codimension one foliation on a compact manifold. \end{corollary}

-\begin{rem} The advantage of Theorem~\ref{t:C2 nonleaf finite ends} with respect to Theorem~\ref{t:C2 nonleaf criterion} involves avoiding the condition of $1$-rigidity, which is often difficult to check.
+\begin{remark} The advantage of Theorem~\ref{t:C2 nonleaf finite ends} with respect to Theorem~\ref{t:C2 nonleaf criterion} involves avoiding the condition of $1$-rigidity, which is often difficult to check.
 According to Theorem~\ref{t:C2 nonleaf finite ends}, an open manifold with finitely many ends, where at least one of them is not periodic, will be a $C^2$ nonleaf if and only if it cannot be realized as a nonproper leaf.
-Checking this last property is, in general, much simpler than checking $1$-rigidity. \end{rem}
+Checking this last property is, in general, much simpler than checking $1$-rigidity. \end{remark}